-Which countries will have the highest mortality from COVID-19 come September 1, 2021?
-The numbers may surprise you.
+Which countries will have the highest mortality from COVID-19 come January 1, 2022?
+The numbers could surprise you.

-When we took an initial look at total COVID-19 deaths recently, our Institute for Health Metrics and Evaluation forecast showed that the countries with the largest epidemics include India, the United States, Brazil, Russia, and Mexico.
+When we took an initial look at total COVID-19 deaths, our Institute for Health Metrics and Evaluation forecast showed that the countries with the largest epidemics since February 2020 include India, the United States, Brazil, Russia, and Mexico.
 This forecast took into account our estimates for deaths that have gone unreported.
-The percentage of deaths missing from official statistics in these five countries ranged from 31 to 82 percent.
+The percentage of deaths missing from official statistics in these five countries ranged from less than 5 percent to 84 percent.

 Now that we've gained a more accurate understanding of COVID-19's toll, we see significant epidemics that have largely been hidden from the world’s view.
-In these countries, vaccinating the most vulnerable populations (people over 65 years, persons with disabilities, and those with chronic conditions) before the winter surge will be critical for preventing an even larger death toll.
-In addition, strong public health measures—including increasing mask wearing in public next fall and winter, and using social distancing mandates as needed—will bolster these countries' defenses against COVID-19 as vaccination continues to ramp up.
-As many high-income countries continue to procure more vaccines, it is vital to ensure equal access for low- and middle-income countries.
+As high-income countries continue to stockpile and waste lifesaving vaccines, it is vital to ensure equal access for low- and middle-income countries.
 The longer we delay vaccine access to less wealthy nations, the longer it will take to reach a global recovery from this pandemic.

 EDITOR'S NOTE: The authors are employed by the University of Washington's Institute for Health Metrics and Evaluation (IHME), which produced the COVID-19 forecasts described in this article.
 IHME collaborates with the Council on Foreign Relations on Think Global Health.
 All statements and views expressed in this article are solely those of the individual authors and are not necessarily shared by their institution.